[Guide] Training in Faceswap

 Mixed Precision - [Nvidia Only] Optimizes some calculations to be able to load larger models and use larger batch sizes.
 On RTX+ cards this can also speed up training.
 Enable it if you need it.

 Just like the Global settings, most of these options become "locked" to a model once you start training.
-This is with the exception of the eye and mouth multipliers, which can be adjusted for existing models.
+This is with the exception of the eye and mouth multipliers and the L2 Reg Term, which can be adjusted for existing models.

 The loss functions to use.